 In certain cultures, it can be more challenging to break down, or parse, an individual’s name between first, middle and last name (surname).

-In Spanish cultures, a person can have a lengthy surname.
+In Spanish culture, a person can have a lengthy surname.
 Often there are two last names, where the first is the person’s father’s last name, and the second is the mother’s maiden name.
 For example, the last name of Alexandria Ocasio Cortez is Ocasio Cortez.
 This reflects her father’s last name, Ocasio, and her mother’s maiden name, Cortez.

 In Asian cultures, a person’s surname is given first, followed by their first name.
 Chan Kong-sang is therefore parsed as first name Kong-sang, and last name Chan.
 (Chan Kong-sang is the original name the actor Jackie Chan.)